trksprkz/reactMovieDatabase/readme.md

-Completely remade version of Movie DB in React (As compared to my Fetch Api version)
+Completely remade Responsive version of Movie DB in React (As compared to my Fetch Api version)

 View it live: